Kray-G/kinx/examples/typesetting/KiTTy_en.md

 ```

 You will find the folder of the name of the version number,
-and move into it and execute a `install.sh` command.
+and move into it and execute an `install.sh` command.

 ```:lineNumber=false
 $ cd v0.15.2